amit-mittal/browser-extension-starter/README.md

 * Collect metrics and errors
 * Less surprises in production

+## Features
+* Uses inversify for dependency injection which makes the code testable
+* Different webpack config for dev and prod
+* For writing tests, jest is being used
+* Basic APIs implemented: Logger, LocalStorage

 ## TODO
 * Add tslint and prettier
 * Watch mode so that automatically builds in case of changes